American Indian Tuition Waiver

 - Complete an American Indian Tuition Waiver application form.
 This form is also available at each financial aid office.

 - Provide documentation that you are at least one-quarter American Indian or more; or are an enrolled member of a state recognized or federally-recognized Indian tribe which is located within the boundaries of the State of Montana.
 Documentation can include: official CIB (Certificate of Indian Blood), Tribal enrollment card, and/or documentation of parent/grandparent’s degree of blood.
-Documentation from more than one tribe may be necessary.
-Documentation need not be from a Montana-based tribe so long as you are a Montana Resident.

 - Provide documentation that you are a resident of Montana.
 Generally you must have been in residence in Montana for at least a 12-month period.
 See Policy 940.1.